Register now and connect with qualified caregivers near you!

 Falls among seniors are very common, increasing their risk for broken bones, head injuries and other bodily trauma.
 Studies show that the risk of falling increases with age, and that two-thirds of people who experience a fall are highly likely to suffer more falls within a six-month period.

-To help avoid and reduce falls, making the senior’s home a safe place is primary.
+To help in preventing falls, making the senior’s home a safe place is primary.
 Consider the following:

 1. Remove all things that could be easily tripped over.
 Walk through the house and do a visual assessment for these common causes of falls: